Antidepressants

 Antidepressants may interact with other medications.
 For example:

-• Combining with MAOIs (monoamine oxidase inhibitors) can trigger hypertensive crises.
+• Combining with MAOIs (monoamine oxidase inhibitors) may trigger hypertensive crises.

 • Using with anticoagulants (such as warfarin) may increase bleeding risk.

-• Concurrent use with antiepileptic or antipsychotic drugs may enhance drowsiness or impair coordination.
+• Concurrent use with anticonvulsants or antipsychotics may enhance drowsiness or impair coordination.

 Herbal remedies like St. John’s Wort may reduce drug effectiveness and should be disclosed to the doctor before use.

-Clinical trials show that antidepressants produce significant improvement in 60-80% of patients, but efficacy varies.
-SSRIs are more effective than placebo for mild to moderate depression, while SNRIs have additional benefits for anxiety and pain management.
+Clinical trials show that antidepressants produce significant improvement in 60-80% of patients, but efficacy varies among individuals.
+SSRIs are more effective than placebo for mild to moderate depression, while SNRIs have additional benefits for anxiety and pain.

-Typically, 4-6 weeks of treatment are needed to assess full effects.
-If no improvement, the doctor may adjust the dose or switch medications.
-The effectiveness can differ based on age, illness duration, and comorbidities, requiring individualized assessment.
+Typically, 4-6 weeks of treatment are needed to fully assess effects.
+If the desired outcome is not achieved, doctors may adjust the dose or switch medications.
+The effectiveness may differ based on age, duration of illness, and comorbidities, requiring personalized assessment.

-Non-pharmacological treatments include psychotherapy (such as cognitive-behavioral therapy), electroconvulsive therapy (ECT), or transcranial magnetic stimulation (TMS).
-Complementary therapies like acupuncture and mindfulness meditation may also be used, but their effectiveness varies.
+Non-drug therapies include psychotherapy (such as cognitive-behavioral therapy), electroconvulsive therapy (ECT), or transcranial magnetic stimulation (TMS).
+Complementary therapies like acupuncture and mindfulness meditation can be used as adjuncts but vary in effectiveness.

-If medication alone is insufficient, doctors may recommend adding other drugs (such as anti-anxiety or sleep aids) or switching to different classes of antidepressants.
+If medication alone is insufficient, physicians may recommend adding other drugs (such as anti-anxiety or sleep aids) or switching to different antidepressants.
 Treatment choices should be based on the patient’s overall health and symptom severity.

 Frequently Asked Questions